Bronze at best for England men's hockey team after return from Australia - ExBulletin

 Bronze at best for England men’s hockey team after return from Australia

-England’s bid to reach a first Commonwealth Games men’s hockey final ended in cruel fashion as Australia overturned a two-goal deficit to win 3-2.
+England’s hopes of reaching a first men’s hockey final at the Commonwealth Games came to a cruel and controversial end as Australia overturned a two-goal deficit to win 3-2.

 Goals from Phil Roper, his fifth of the tournament, and skipper Zach Wallace gave England a 2-0 lead at Birmingham.